 On this review from the hotel’s website, the Courtyard Marriott in Lake Buena Vista Florida first acknowledges the review and then apologizes.
 They acknowledge that the cleanliness of the room doesn’t meet the Marriott standards or the hotel’s standards, and they take responsibility for the condition of the room.
 In this review, Marriott hears the customer’s pain.

-Move the conversation offline
+4. Indicate action and move the conversation offline

 In this TripAdvisor review, National Car Rental acknowledges the feedback and then promptly asks the customer to email their corporate office so they can address the conversation privately.